darkivist/DCPL/README.md

 # DCPL
-Mostly Python.
-Some PHP.
+Mostly XML.
+Some Python, some PHP.
 Enjoy.